CocktailJS/cocktailjs.github.io/_posts/guides/2014-09-16-configurable-trait.md

 ```

-Now, when we have to create a new Node, we need to remember what is what in the argument list.
-When those arguments are boolean values the understanding the code becomes a bit harder.
+When we want to create a new Node, we need to remember what is what in the argument list.
+When those arguments are boolean values the code becomes a bit harder to understand.
 Let's see how this is different with single object parameter:

 ```javascript